NHS Providers Anti-racism statement

 We know from staff feedback that people have not always spoken up because they did not feel supported.
 This has compounded the hurt and distress felt by our colleagues who have experienced racism.

-We will seek out, identify, and redress racism and strive for equality, and justice, and embed this thinking in all our processes, policies, outputs, and interactions.
+We seek out, identify, and redress racism and strive for equality, and justice, and embed this thinking in all our processes, policies, outputs, and interactions.

 Our race equality and cultural inclusion group (RECI) has an important role in highlighting issues to the organisation as a whole, and advising and challenging our leadership.
 Equally, our leaders have a responsibility to listen and act on issues when they are raised.

-We will do this from a position of humility and in the spirit of supporting one another, understanding that as an organisation and as individuals none of us are perfect, we all want to get this right, and we all have much to learn.
+We do this from a position of humility and in the spirit of supporting one another, understanding that as an organisation and as individuals none of us are perfect, we all want to get this right, and we all have much to learn.

-We will keep this statement under review alongside quarterly reviews of our action plan, for the remainder of our four-year strategy period.
+We keep this statement under review alongside quarterly reviews of our action plan, for the remainder of our four-year strategy period.

 NHS Providers has an opportunity and a responsibility to make a positive difference on race equality in the NHS and beyond.

 As the membership organisation for NHS trusts and foundation trusts, we are uniquely placed to support NHS leaders to make progress on race equality.
-Through our race equality programme and our action plan, we will help boards take action against structural racism within their own organisations and address gaps and challenges in their working cultures that are impacting on staff, patients and the communities they serve.
-We will embed race equality throughout all our networks and events, induction programmes and member communications, and aspire to lead by example.
+Through our race equality programme and our action plan, we help boards take action against structural racism within their own organisations and address gaps and challenges in their working cultures that impact on staff, patients and the communities they serve.
+We embed race equality throughout all our networks and events, induction programmes and member communications, and aspire to lead by example.

-*As per the Gov.uk style guide we use 'ethnic minority' to refer to all ethnic groups except the white British group.
+*as per the Gov.uk style guide we use 'ethnic minority' to refer to all ethnic groups except the white British group